RADettmer/plotly-homework/README.md

 3. [Bellybutton Biodiversity name 956 (/images)](/images)

 ## Thoughts:
 <p>This was a challenging but cool assignment.
-It was difficult thinking through the process but fun figuring out the colors and layout.
+It was difficult thinking through the process to display the data but fun figuring out the colors and layout.
-The most difficult but rewarding was getting the gauge to work.
+The most difficult but rewarding was getting the gauge to work correctly.
 I think I spent the most time on this fiddling with the color scheme.
-If you notice, the delta in the gauge changes to up and green once the subject, like name 956 does, once the washing frequency goes above 5.
+If you notice, the delta (arrow) in the gauge changes to up and green once the subject, like name 956 does, has a washing frequency 5 or above.
 </p>